How to Disable WebRTC in Seconds in 2021 (Step-by-Step Guide)

 This means that WebRTC can leak your IP address even if you’ve never used the technology for its intended purpose.
 It doesn’t matter whether you’ve actually accepted a direct audio/video connection or not.

 As long as WebRTC is fully enabled in your browser, it’s putting you at risk.
-That risk is greatly diminished if you’re using NordVPN or one of the other VPNs that we have tested for DNS leaks.
+That risk is greatly diminished if you’re using ExpressVPN or one of the other VPNs that we have tested for DNS leaks.
 But in any case, we strongly recommend disabling WebRTC.

 Disabling WebRTC in Chrome